 5. Volume is the trickster

 The human ear mainly perceives the volume by “louder is better” principle.
 By that, you can easily be fooled by the volume differences.
-To avoid this you should pay attention to “make up gain” parameter that can be found in most of the compressor units.
+To avoid this you should pay attention to the “makeup gain” parameter that can be found in most of the compressor units.
 This will compensate the decreased volume effect when you crank that threshold parameter.
-Then, with the use of the bypass button, you can listen what sounds better.
+Then, with the use of the bypass button, you can listen to what sounds better.

 6. Transient enhancers

 One of the dynamic effects that are closely related to the compressors is a transient enhancer.
 If you decided to squash something out and you feel like you need to bring back some punch or to shorten the tail of something this is the effect that you could apply right after compressor in the effect chain of your DAW.